tests-always-included/metalsmith-relative-links/README.md

         // Pattern of files to match
         match: "**/*.htm,html",

         // Options for matching files.
-See minimatch.
+See metalsmith-plugin-kit.
         matchOptions: {},

         // Function to modify links.
 See below.